natsuhiko/PHM/README.md

 | N*m* | Numerical variable with *m* spline bases.
 The variable must be scaled in [0,1].
 If *m*=0, then the variable is used as a linear predictor. |
 | B    | Bayes factors                            |
 | S    | Skipped and unused in hm                 |

-Note that the BED file of the peak annotation has to be tabix indexed.
-The regional Bayes factors for PHM also calculated with the parameter esitimate from the hierarchical model.

-	bayeslm -g /path/to/your/VCF/file.gz -w 1000000 -j 10 -f /path/to/your/peak.bed.gz -p1 variant_level_prior.gz -p2 peak_level_prior.gz

-The function provides the regional bayes factors for all peak k (>j) in the cis-window.

 ### 2nd stage